-Because both Area 1 and Magic Transit are a part of the consolidated Cloudflare solution, Werner has also reduced the complexity of maintaining and upgrading its network infrastructure while gaining greater insight into its own data.
+Because both Cloudflare email security and Magic Transit are a part of the consolidated Cloudflare solution, Werner has also reduced the complexity of maintaining and upgrading its network infrastructure while gaining greater insight into its own data.

 “Cloudflare helps my teams get at the data and the truth without having to pivot between tools,” says Perdunn.
 “By consolidating our security under Cloudflare, we can automate and move much faster than a potential attacker.
 It is that ease-of-use, security, tight integration, and Cloudflare reliability that multiplies the efficiency of my security teams and delivers the most business value.”